 -the website should have a responsive design that must work on all devices including tablets.

 – a winning design concept must be adaptable and “future proof” for upcoming new devices and new ways to browse the internet.

 On the other hand, creating a good website design isn’t just about meeting minimum standards in digital marketing; it also has many benefits for your business!

 - Building a custom website design helps create more brand recognition for your business (extremely important for a new business)

 - It helps your SEO and keeps your visitors coming back to view your content, products, and services over and over again.

 In fact, yes!
 This is because you’ll actually save money when you get your website done right the first time.
-Therefore, professional website design shouldn’t be thought of as an unneeded expense.
-It’s a much better idea to build your website with the long haul in mind.
+Therefore, the professional website design shouldn’t be thought of as an unneeded expense.
+It’s a much better idea to build your new website with the long haul in mind.

 - Longevity: when you hire a professional website designer to work on your site from the beginning, you’ll save yourself a lot of trouble.
 If there are any mistakes, fixing them will be cheaper and easier.
 On the other hand, a poorly designed website might have to be completely redone in the future!